3. Employment & Entrepreneurship

 - There are other private initiatives and activities, especially by the Association of small and medium-sized enterprises and the self-employed, and public authorities are usually following these happenings, and sometimes also contribute with funding when the organising subjects apply for such support in eligible programmes for supporting entrepreneurship.

-- Act no. 47/2002 Sb. on the support of medium and small enterprises and the State strategy to support small and medium-size businesses 2014-2020 set the Policy Framework for support of medium and small enterprises.
+- Act no. 47/2002 Sb. on the support of medium and small enterprises and the State strategy to support small and medium-size businesses 2021 -2027 set the Policy Framework for support of medium and small enterprises.
 Young people are not explicitly mentioned there as a target group.
-However, youth is included as part of the general public and users of these policies.
+However, youth is included as part of the general public and users of these policies and positive side effects toward young people are mentioned in the strategies.

 - The Czech Republic has a goal of increasing the number of young entrepreneurs up to 35 years of age within the Research and Innovation Strategy for Smart Specialisation 2014-2020 (RIS3 Strategy)